 Prerequisite(s): A minimum grade of "C" in DDSN 1211, 1212, 1221, 1222, 1231, 1232 and 1241.
-Corequisite(s): DDSN 2122

 3D Design III: Studio Skills

 This course will further the students knowledge of new materials, tools and construction techniques utilized in the exhibit design industry.
 This is a project based course that will enable students to complete assignments discussed in 3D Design III Exhibit.